Many or all companies we feature compensate us. Compensation and editorial

 Citibank Student Loans

-Citi did purchase back a small portion of those loans for a short period before it finished servicing those remaining loans in 2017.
+Citi purchased back a small portion of those loans for a short period before it finished servicing those remaining loans in 2017.
 Today, Citi does not hold or offer any student loans.
+In this review, we’ll explore what happened to Citi student loans, explain what current borrowers need to know, and review alternative lenders for those needing new loans.

-What happened to Citibank student loans?
+Does Citibank offer student loans?

 Citi exited the student loan space to streamline its business offerings, especially in the aftermath of the Great Recession and new rules about student loans enacted by Congress.